Sebclem/hassio-nextcloud-backup/README.md

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_

-## Changelog & Releases

-This repository keeps a change log using [GitHub's releases][releases] functionality.
-The format of the log is based on
-[Keep a Changelog][keepchangelog].

-Releases are based on [Semantic Versioning][semver], and use the format of ``MAJOR.MINOR.PATCH``.
-In a nutshell, the version will be incremented based on the following:

-- ``MAJOR``: Incompatible or major changes.
-- ``MINOR``: Backwards-compatible new features and enhancements.
-- ``PATCH``: Backwards-compatible bugfixes and package updates.

 ## Support